 Each Board meeting has, as a matter of course, a non-management discussion at which only independent directors are present.
-There were a minimum of 4 such meetings of the 2014 Board in the preceding 12 months.
+There were 4 such meetings of the Board in 2016.

 (f) Disclose whether or not the chair of the Board is an independent director.
 If the Board has a chair or lead director who is an independent director, disclose the identity of the independent chair or lead director, and describe his or her role and responsibilities.
 If the Board has neither a chair that is independent nor a lead director that is independent, describe what the Board does to provide leadership for its independent direct.